Jamlee/docker-laravel/README.md

     docker run -ti --name dataphp_dataPhp_1 -v /var/lib/mysql  ubuntu  /bin/bash

-then you should run the command like follows to create a laravel project named `jam`:
+then you should run the command like follows to create a laravel project named `project`:

-    laravel new jam
+    laravel new project

-you can also change the project name `jam` to others in the file ./httpd.conf,and if you want to enter the container whom run apache inside,you can run ./entry to enter it faster.
+you can also change the project name `project6` to others in the file ./httpd.conf,and if you want to enter the container whom run apache inside,you can run ./entry to enter it faster.

 Finally,enjoy it!